 At acceptance it is also important to review the Cancellation Policy.

 A mandatory pre-departure orientation is scheduled for all students participating in a program through the Learning Abroad Center.
-These orientations are mandatory for all students within 100 miles of the Twin Cities.
-At orientation, students receive program information and tips on cultural adjustment.
-They will also have the opportunity to speak to past participants.
-Parents, friends and family members are welcome to attend.
+At orientation, students receive program information and tips on cultural adjustment, as well as have the opportunity to speak to past participants.
+These orientations are mandatory for all students within 100 miles of the Twin Cities, and parents are welcome to attend.
 There is also an orientation for parents available in-person each semester, or the Parent Orientation is available online.
 In-person orientation dates and locations are provided to students.

 A passport is an official government document that proves one's citizenship.
 A valid passport is required to enter another country.
 Participants should apply for a passport as soon as possible.
 Since passports can take as long as four weeks to process, it is wise to begin early.
 Passports must be valid for the entire period of time abroad.
 If a participant's passport is set to expire while they are abroad, then they should renew it prior to departure.
 Many foreign countries will not issue a visa if the passport is due to expire within six months of the application.
 Further information is available at Passports & Visas.